Ehijoe/simple_shell/README.md

+# ALX Software Engineering Programme

-# ALX Simple Shell Project
+# Simple Shell Project

 This is an ALX collaborative project in c programming language.
 It is our final project on the c progamming language, having completed the first trimester of the ALX Software Engineering programme.